||2017 DESIGN INNOVATIONS|

 ||March 28, 2017|

-2017 is only a few months old, but it has already offered us
+When 2017 was only a few months old it had already offered us

 opporunities to explore and evolve surfboard design.
 Surfing

-Kauai this winter with surfer / shaper Dave Beck and test pilot
+Kauai that winter with surfer / shaper Dave Beck and test pilot

 Randy Davis fired me up to work on rockers that will fit in the